Our Dance Medicine Team

 Shannen Kirchner, DPT, PT, Physical Therapist

-Dr. Kirchner studied dance and natural science at Muhlenberg College prior to receiving her Doctorate in Physical Therapy from Columbia University’s College of Physicians and Surgeons.
+Dr. Kirchner studied dance and natural science at Muhlenberg College prior to receiving her doctorate in physical therapy from Columbia University’s College of Physicians and Surgeons.
 She studied Pilates at the Kane School in New York City and is currently pursuing studies in orthopaedic manual therapy through the North American Institute of Manual Therapy.
-Dr. Kirchner has also studied at the Herman & Wallace Pelvic Rehabilitation Institute, where she has been able to combine her understanding of internal dysfunction of the pelvis with an orthopaedic perspective.
-She values a strong mind-body connection as part of the healing process, and enjoys personal research in yoga, breathwork, and Ayurvedic practices.
+Dr. Kirchner has also studied at the Herman & Wallace Pelvic Rehabilitation Institute.

 Lauren McIntyre, ATC, Clinical Specialist, Emergency Management Liaison

-Ms. McIntyre provides backstage coverage for Broadway shows and dance companies in New York City as well as injury prevention assessments and educational lectures to the dance community, and is an on-site certified athletic trainer for The Conservatory of Dance at SUNY Purchase.
-Her research interest is concussion management in dancers and the performing arts population.
-Ms. McIntyre has been a consultant for Pointe, Dance, and Dance Teacher magazines, and featured in NATA News.
-She additionally serves as a lecturer at SUNY Purchase College, teaching their Anatomy for Dancers course.
+Ms. McIntyre provides backstage care to Broadway shows and dance companies as well as injury prevention assessments and educational lectures to the dance community.
+She is an on-site certified athletic trainer for The Conservatory of Dance at Purchase College, SUNY.